aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 You can always find happiness at work on Friday.

-Last update: Wed Dec 15 05:05:56 2021
+Last update: Thu Dec 16 05:05:14 2021